Pacific Grove, California: History

 Local traditions include a Butterfly Parade held in early October to celebrate the return of the monarch butterfly to its wintering habitat.
 Mid-April, a Good Old Days festival is held downtown, which includes rides, crafts booths, food, entertainment, and a parade.
 On the last Saturday of July there is a pet parade.
-Candy Cane Lane is a neighborhood of Morse Dr and Platt Park that is decorated for Christmas each December with an abundance of lights and decorations.
+Candy Cane Lane is a neighborhood of Morse Drive and Platt Park that is decorated for Christmas each December with an abundance of lights and decorations.
 Candy Cane Lane has been a local tradition for more than 60 years.

 The Mission Revival style Forest Hill Hotel in 1923.

 Hopkins Marine Station maintains a campus next to the Monterey Bay Aquarium.
 It was founded in 1892, originally at the site of Lover's Point, making it the oldest marine laboratory on the US Pacific Coast, and the third-oldest in the US.
 Created after the Marine Biological Laboratory in Woods Hole, Massachusetts.
 It was originally named the Hopkins Seaside Laboratory, and was located on what is now Lovers Point.
 It was relocated to its current site at Point Alones.

 In the 1980s, Pacific Grove was the site of the pioneering microcomputer software company Digital Research.
 Originally located in Gary Kildall's house on the corner of Lighthouse and Willow, it later moved to offices on Central Avenue.

 On October 12, 1997, John Denver died when he crashed into the Pacific Ocean off Pacific Grove in his personal plane.

 Pacific Grove was the last dry town in California.
 Due to the city's religious and gated history, alcohol was not served to the public until July 4, 1969, at the grand opening of the Pacific Grove Art Center by ElMarie Dyke, its founder.
 This caused much controversy because the law was not to take effect until November of that year.
 Ironically, ElMarie was also a great proponent for keeping the town dry.
 To this day, Pacific Grove has very strict laws regarding the service of alcohol and has no stand-alone bars.

 At the November 6, 2018, general municipal election, Pacific Grove voters approved Measure M, which prohibits short-term vacation rentals in residential districts outside the Coastal Zone.